 Following the success of our 2018 jazz performances, this music series will return in 2019!
 We will host three performances by local musicians.
 Stay tuned as we list each performance here.

 Last year, the AAMI rolled out its inaugural Children’s Summer Series, with regular programming aimed at teaching our youth about African American history through fun activities.
 This year’s summer program, History Adventures, will give children the same opportunity to have fun engaging with history.
-The program will run every other Wednesday in June and July.
-Please check back here for more information as we approach the summer!
+This free program will run every other Wednesday in June and July.

 Please note that there will be no History Adventures event on June 19, as we will be partnering with Playtime Poppy and the National Czech & Slovak Museum & Library during that week for a children’s theatre program.